 What is a Junior ISA?

 A Junior ISA works in the same way as a regular ISA, in that it is a tax-efficient way of saving or investing money.
 The main difference is that a Junior ISA is created specifically for under 18s, helping you give your little ones a head-start in life without eating into your own ISA allowance.
-You can save or invest up to £4,260 a year into a Junior ISA account for each child, and they’ll be able to access the funds once they turn 18.
+You can save or invest up to £9,000 a year into a Junior ISA account for each child - this is their JISA annual allowance.
+The Junior ISA limit in 2019/2020 was set at £4,368 and it went up in 2020/21.
+With a Junior ISA, your child will be able to access the funds once they turn 18.

 A Junior Cash ISA is a standard savings account enabling you to put money aside for your child without them paying tax on any interest earned.
 Similarly, a Junior Stocks & Shares ISA will help you invest your money in shares and other assets and your child won’t pay any UK tax if they make positive returns.

 If you’re concerned about inheritance tax on any money you are planning to leave for your children, a Junior ISA could be a good solution to put up to £9,000 a year aside for them.

 What to do if you receive an inheritance